 Whilst information is defined to be:

-In reality, however, we’re really talking about the same thing.
-For what really is in a name?
+The reality is that information is found in library collections - ready to be turned into actionable knowledge by legal or financial professionals.
+Realistically, what is in a name?
 Whilst their implicit definitions may seem vastly different, a job title doesn’t tell the whole story.
-Chances are, Librarians and Information Professionals are doing the same or very similar things within their roles, just with a different heading.
+Chances are, librarians, information officers, knowledge analysts are doing the same or similar things in their roles, just with a different heading.

-The Librarian’s title may well bring with it many stereotypes but for many it also brings a sense of prestige and authority.
+The librarian’s title may well bring with it many stereotypes but for many it also brings a sense of prestige and authority [possibly but it is just a job, after all!].
 So by changing the name, what are we really altering?
 Should we be working to change the stereotype instead?
 Or have the name and the stereotype changed together?